chibuikedaniel/Rock--Paper-Scissors-/README.md

 # Rock, Paper, Scissors Game
-  A classic Rock, Paper, Scissors!!
+  A classic Rock, Paper, Scissors!!!

 # Overview
 This project is a simple implementation of the classic Rock, Paper, Scissors game.
 The game allows a player to compete against the computer in multiple rounds, with the first to reach three points declared the winner.
 The game also features a reset functionality to allow players to start a new game after a winner is determined.